Pages

 By PAT CRAIN

 "What is Citizenship?"
 This is a major question in today's society.
-It has been defined in various ways, but the most liberal is the relation of the individual to his government, and in addition, his relation to other members and groups in democratic society.
+It has been defined in various ways, but the most liberal is the relation of the individual to his government, and in addition, his relation to other members and groups in a democratic society.
 Citizenship, then, involves us all in a great range of human relations.

 In committees, individuals are trying to make life in their home town better by carrying on civic projects which results in better health, better schools, and better human relations.
 Democracy challenges every citizen to take an active part in every phase of living.